Adobe-Marketing-Cloud/marketing-cloud-php-sdk/README.md

 # PHP Adobe Digital Marketing API

 A simple, Object Oriented API wrapper for the AdobeDigitalMarketing Api written with PHP5.
 This library is modeled after the [php-github-api](https://github.com/ornicar/php-github-api) library built by [ornicar](https://github.com/ornicar)

 Uses [AdobeDigitalMarketing API 1.3](http://developer.omniture.com/en_US/documentation).

 Requires

- * PHP 5.2 or 5.3.
+ * PHP 5.2 or higher
  * [php curl](http://php.net/manual/en/book.curl.php) but it is possible to write another transport layer..

 If the method you need does not exist yet, dont hesitate to request it with an [issue](http://github.com/Adobe-Digital-Marketing/php-adm-api/issues)!